 At the end of the conversation the officer told them they would bring them to Šid, and then beat them again for 10 minutes.

-At 2 pm, the third individual came to the petrol station where the other two had been caught before.
-The respondent supposes, that the owner might have called the authorities which arrived shortly after him to arrested him.
-He was pushed-back to Šid between 2 and 4 pm, while the other two were pushed-back earlier at 8 am n a large car.
-Their money and phones were taken, the latter got smashed.
+At 2 pm, the third individual who had evaded capture came to the petrol station where the other two had been apprehended before.
+The respondent stated his thoughts that the owner may have called the authorities which arrived shortly after him to arrest him.
+He was pushed-back to Šid between 2 and 4 pm, while the other two were pushed-back earlier at 8 am in what they described as a large car.
+Their money and phones were taken, the latter were smashed.
 The two of them didn’t ask for asylum.